THE-DEEPDAS/Anveshak/README.md

 }
 ```

-#### 2. Advanced Parser (advancedResumeParser.js)

-A sophisticated parser based on the OpenResume algorithm that provides more accurate and detailed extraction:

 **Algorithm Overview:**
 1. Extract text items from PDF with position data using pdf.js
 2. Group text items into lines based on Y-coordinates